How to use a Sales Funnel Template to Guide Your Customers Towards Purchase.

 Stage 4: From Fan to Customer

-Your sales page should be specifically designed to do one thing – separate your fans from their money.
+Your sales page should be specifically designed to do one thing – separate your fans from their money, and move the customer to the next stage of the funnel.

 Create your sales page with your ideal customer in mind, answering all of their Why, What, How, and Who questions, and clearly explain what your product actually is.